vorcigernix/engineeringroles/developers/level1.md

 * Seek to tie stories back to user value & impact for our members & organizers

 ### Red flags
+* Often asks for guidance
+* Stories return from QA more than once
+* Does not participate in team meetings

 ### Examples